kelvnt/ner-anonymizer/README.md

-# data_anonymizer
+# Data Anonymizer
-Tool to anonymize data
+This repository contains some developmental tools to anonymize data.